 Epirbs are great for safety and tracking purposes.
 If something goes wrong on the trail or you really get lost, press the button on the Epirb and you will be rescued… eventually.
 An Epirb usually works like this; you inform a close relative or parent of where you intend to travel, how long for and why then go online and login to the Epirb that you have via a special code.

 For example, I assign my parents to receive any information that comes from the Epirb such as the distress beacon call and once that is pressed, my parents will be informed that I am in trouble.
-From this point, my parents need to inform the police, rescue, ambulance about my whereabouts.
+From this point, my parents need to inform the police, rescue teams, ambulance, etc about my whereabouts.

 46. Head lamps

 Head torches are a necessary item if heading out early, arriving late or just heading to the bathroom at night.
 Make sure to pack a spare pair of batteries too.
 Head lamps or torches are a very common backpacking travel item you will find on any packing list!

 Backpack or suitcase for traveling in Nepal?